The History of the Valley Players Community Theater

 The Valley remained theater-less for about 5 years.
 Then, during a long, cold winter in 1978, Jennifer Howard, with much encouragement from Mitchell Kontoff, started a play reading group.
 Throughout that winter, this small but hardy group met at each other’s houses reading plays and eating food.
 Finally, in the spring, much like Spanky and 'Our Gang', they announced, “Hey, let’s put on a play!”
 Harvey was chosen, and Mitchell, the producer, borrowed the Fayston Elementary School gym.
 With seed money from the original “Players”, Don Hirsch built a gorgeous solid set.
 Tony Egan produced a trellis from his home.
 Edsel Hughes from Montpelier agreed to direct for the price of gas.
 This went so well that they decided to put on another production, Cactus Flower, although they had no home.
 They found the Odd Fellows Hall and,

 thanks to some great negotiating by David Steinman and others, they moved in two weeks before Opening Night, and the rest is history.

 In 1988, the Valley Players purchased their portion of the theater from the Oddfellows and over the years added heating, electrical systems, a workshop and a green room.
-Since 1979 the VP has produced about 4 shows a year and opened its doors to other performing artists and groups and is the home of KidsACT! presenting workshops for children grades 1 through 9.
+The Valley Players opens its doors to other performing artists and groups, and is the home of KidsACT, a series of theater classes and camps for children grades 1 through 9.